 The Department of Civil Engineering was founded in 1972.
-It is located in a building with a total surface area of more than 16000 m2 including classrooms, an auditorium, a design room, seminar rooms, a library room, a computer facility, staff offices, administrative areas, and laboratories of a total surface area of about 5000 m2.
+It is located in a building with a gross surface area of more than 16000 m2 including classrooms, an auditorium, a drafting room, seminar rooms, a library room, a computer facility, staff offices, administrative areas, and laboratories of a gross area of about 5000 m2.
 The staff of the Department consists of 21 faculty members, 14 Professors Emeriti, 2 teaching associates, 5 technical associates, and 6 administrative members.

 The Department consists of three Divisions, eight Laboratories, a Seismic Simulator facility, and two Computer Centers.
 The staff and the various functions of the Department, with the exception of the Computer Centers and the Seismic Simulator, are integrated under the three Divisions.
 The Department’s Divisions cover the areas of Structural Engineering, Geotechnical Engineering and Hydraulic Engineering, and Environmental Engineering and Transportation Engineering.